1 GALLON MEAD RECIPE

 6. Add your yeast energizer and yeast nutrient stirring gently until dissolved.

-7. Pull out about 1 cup of your must in a two cup measure and pour your yeast pack in and stir gently.
+7. Pull out about 1 cup of your must in a two cup measure and pour your wine yeast pack in and stir gently.
 Let it sit for about 15 minutes or so.
 When it starts to foam, gently pour back into your fermenter bucket.
 Close your fermenter lid firmly, making sure it doesn’t leak, and install your airlock.

 9. When your air lock bubbling slows down dramatically, rack your mead into your 1-gallon jug using your siphoning tube.
 Be careful not to siphon up the sediment on the bottom of the fermenter.